kingaa/sbied/prep/index.md

 ```

 *[The `>` is the command prompt; it is not part of the command.
-Also, depending on your email client propgram, you may need to replace the quotation marks with plain keyboard double quotes.]*
+Also, the quotation marks are plain keyboard double quotes.]*

 The first command updates your installed packages.
 You may be prompted to specify a CRAN mirror: